Probing Cosmic Rays in Nearby Giant Molecular Clouds with the Fermi Large Area Telescope: Analysis of the Fermi LAT Data

-All ten GMCs included in this study appeared to be strong gamma-ray emitters; they have been detected at high confidence level with statistical significances TS$>250$.
-To derive their spectral energy distribution (SED) we divided the energy range into logarithmically spaced bands and applied \emph{gtlike} in each of these bands.
-The results of the spectral analysis are shown in Fig. \ref{fig:1}a, where the SEDs are normalised to the corresponding fluxes at 3\,GeV in order to highlight the differences on the spectral features of the gamma-rays radiation from different clouds.
-We also show the spectrum reported by Neronov et al (2012) based on the combined gamma-ray data of all clouds (solid black curve).
+All eight GMCs included in this study appeared to be strong $\gamma$-ray emitters; they have been detected at a high confidence level with statistical significances TS$>1000$.
+To derive their SED we divided the energy range $300~ {\rm MeV} - 60~{\rm GeV}$ into 15 logarithmically spaced bands and applied \emph{gtlike} to each of these bands.
+The fitted spectrum of the individual clouds is shown in Figure \ref{fig:1}a, where the SEDs are normalized to the corresponding fluxes at 3\,GeV in order to highlight the differences in the spectral features of the $\gamma$-ray radiation from different clouds.
+We also show the spectrum reported by Neronov et al (2012) based on the combined $\gamma$-ray data of all clouds.
 This curve can be interpreted as the average energy spectrum.
-However while at high energies the spectra of individual clouds (see Fig.1) are similar this one, below $\sim$3 GeV the spectra of some clouds deviate substantially.
+However while at high energies the spectra of individual clouds (see Figure 1) are similar to this one, below $\sim$3 GeV the spectra of some clouds deviate substantially.

-The main source of systematic errors in the gamma-ray spectrum comes from the uncertainty of the chosen diffuse background templates.
-In some dense regions, the H1 and CO map may be not sufficient to model the gas distribution.
-However, as mentioned above, the residual maps show a good agreement between the gamma-ray and CO maps, demonstrating that in this particular region the CO data trace correctly the total gas content involved in the gamma radiation process.
+Apart from the systematic errors of the LAT's effective area, which were already taken into account in the derived SED, the main source of systematic errors in the $\gamma$-ray spectrum comes from the uncertainty of the chosen diffuse background templates.
+For the dust templates, since the dust opacity map does not have the velocity information, the derived mass is integrated over the whole line of sight.
+As a result the mass of the cloud may be overestimated because H~{\sc i} gas is distributed diffusively in the galaxy.
+For CO templates the H~{\sc i} and CO map may not be sufficient to model the gas distribution in some regions due to the existence of dark gas.
 On the other hand, the spatial templates of IC generated from GALPROP may be model-dependent.
-To asses the uncertainties introduced by the IC spatial templates, we modified it attempting to fit the results under different hypothesis (e.g. simple disk and isotropic model).
-Below 1 GeV, this results in a maximum change on the flux level of $10\%$ for faint sources, while it becomes negligible at high energies.
-This is the case for clouds away from the galactic plane whereas in the case of Aquila for instance, changes of the diffuse background might alter the derived gamma-ray flux significantly.
-Considering that the results presented here should be taken with caution for this particular cloud.
+To assess the uncertainties introduced by the IC spatial templates, we modified them attempting to fit the results under different hypothesis (e.g. a model representing the IC contribution as an unrealistic simple disk shape and a second one isotropically filling the field of view).
+Below 1 GeV, this results in a maximum change of $10\%$ to the flux level, while it becomes negligible at high energies.